secf00tprint/payloadtester_lfi_rfi/README.md

 ## ASP / Razor

-Use [https://github.com/StefanScherer/windows-docker-machine](https://github.com/StefanScherer/windows-docker-machine) to get a windows docker environment on a non-windows machine.
+Only verified on non-Windows machines.
+If you want to use this network also install [VirtualBox](https://www.virtualbox.org/) Use [https://github.com/StefanScherer/windows-docker-machine](https://github.com/StefanScherer/windows-docker-machine) to get the docker environment.

 Then you can start a windows ASPX Razor network with a victim machine (use `start_win_network.sh` or `docker-compose -f lfi_win_network.yml up --build`).
 After that you can verify the following payloads: